SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 By the end of this lab, you will achieve the following:

-- Understanding Generative AI Basics: Grasp the foundational concepts and principles of generative AI.
+- **Understanding Generative AI Basics**: Grasp the foundational concepts and principles of generative AI.
-- Exploring Azure OpenAI: Learn how to leverage Azure OpenAI for various AI-driven tasks.
+- **Exploring Azure OpenAI**: Learn how to leverage Azure OpenAI for various AI-driven tasks.
-- Implementing Retrieval Augmented Generation (RAG) Patterns: Understand and apply RAG patterns to enhance AI model performance.
+- **Implementing Retrieval Augmented Generation (RAG) Patterns**: Understand and apply RAG patterns to enhance AI model performance.
-- Utilizing Semantic Kernel:Gain insights into the Semantic Kernel and how to use it effectively in AI solutions.
+- **Utilizing Semantic Kernel**:Gain insights into the Semantic Kernel and how to use it effectively in AI solutions.
-- Creating a Custom Copilot: Develop and customize a Copilot tailored to specific business needs.
+- **Creating a Custom Copilot**: Develop and customize a Copilot tailored to specific business needs.
-- Exploring Copilot Use Cases: Investigate practical use cases that demonstrate Copilot product experiences and capabilities.
+- **Exploring Copilot Use Cases**: Investigate practical use cases that demonstrate Copilot product experiences and capabilities.
-- Integrating Foundation Models: Envision and create intelligent systems that integrate foundation models to improve productivity and provide hyper-personalized product experiences.
+- **Integrating Foundation Models**: Envision and create intelligent systems that integrate foundation models to improve productivity and provide hyper-personalized product experiences.

+## Pre-requisites

+- Understanding of Generative AI basics
+- Familiarity with Azure Open AI
+- Experience with Semantic Kernel

+## Architecture

+Miyagi's architecture uses AI for hyper-personalized user interactions, transforming applications with Semantic Kernel skills and advanced prompt engineering.
+It features scalable microservices and an event-driven backbone, evolving with new AI models.
+The frontend offers personalized experiences similar to Microsoft Copilots.

+It integrates Azure Functions, AKS/ACA, and Apache Kafka for seamless communication, with data managed by Cosmos DB, Azure DB for PostgreSQL, Azure Redis Cache, and Azure Storage.
+GitHub Actions streamlines development and deployment.
+Miyagi exemplifies advanced AI and Azure services for future-ready, intelligent applications.

+## Architecture Diagram

 ## Getting Started with the Lab